ZhouJiangL/arthas/README.md

     the value, slow-trace can print the time cost, which is as same as that of the command trace,
     and the related current thread stack information.

+    In addition, slow-trace provides an option "-p" and another time value, to specify the running interval of check threads that check whether method callings are overtime.

-    Attention please, the time value is in milliseconds.
+    Attention please, both the time values are in milliseconds.

 ### Usage